slevomat/coding-standard/doc/classes.md

 Prohibits multiple traits separated by commas in one `use` statement.

+#### SlevomatCodingStandard.Classes.TraitUseOrder 🔧

+Enforces alphabetical order of trait `use` statements, both when traits are on separate lines and when they are comma-separated in a single `use` statement.

+Sniff provides the following settings:

+* `caseSensitive` (default: `false`): compare trait names case-sensitively.

 #### SlevomatCodingStandard.Classes.TraitUseSpacing 🔧

 Enforces configurable number of lines before first `use`, after last `use` and between two `use` statements.